Anxiety Therapy in Eugene

 Anxiety as Fear, Conflict, or Choice

-What follows is an exploration of anxiety from an existential perspective.
+What follows is an exploration of anxiety from an existential therapy perspective.
 I’ve organized this understanding into three primary categories: fear, conflict, and choice.
-This formulation is explored in greater depth in the podcast episode Understanding Anxiety, if you’d like to spend more time with how these forms of anxiety show up in everyday life.
+This formulation is explored in greater depth in the podcast episode Understanding Anxiety.

 Fear as Anxiety